junehan-dev/junehan-dev/notes/book_review/software_craftsman/README.rst

    Refactoring which is proper to problem should be tried to make code Simple design and follow the **SOLID principle.**
    After that, if our refactored solution is simmiar to specific design pattern, We can refactor them to be oriented by that pattern.

-General Code
-^^^^^^^^^^^^
-   General code can have more expandabilities then non general ones, But They are complex than specific ones.
-   Must pursuing the General code, that is a thing should never happened. but rather to be find specific code to find solution, and if needed to be generalized, It can be.